 - Do I have the funds to cover the online PR campaign?
 Online PR and social media marketing often take some time to develop (usually, it's about 2-3 months before the ROI covers our fees).
 You can't just hire an online PR agency for a few weeks and expect to see sales go through the roof immediately, so if you don't have the funds to stay the course and see the campaign through, you should hold off until you do.

 - Is my website ready for prime time?
 Before you invite people over for a party, you probably make sure your house is clean.
 The same is true for your digital house.
 Take an objective look at your website, and ask yourself if you'd be impressed enough with the site to make a purchase (and trust it with your credit card information).
 If I had a dollar for every time I had to put off working with a client because they needed to get their website in order first, I'd have enough money to fill up my gas tank (and I have an SUV).
 Before spending money, time and effort on online PR or social media marketing, make sure your website is ready to convert the visitors into buyers.

 - Does my website have SEO integrated into the code?
 We can write you 30 SEO blogs each week, but unless your site itself is optimized for the keywords we use in the posts, you won't gain much real traction with the search engines.
 I wouldn't say that blogging without back-end SEO integration is a waste of money, but it definitely won't be as effective as it would otherwise be.
 And if you're going to do something, you might as well do it correctly — right?

 However, other online PR firms may not be so up front.
-Before shelling out a ton of cash on social media marketing, make sure that your products/services are something that people will actually pay for, your website is ready for the increase in traffic and you're ready for the cost involved with running the campaign correctly.
+Before shelling out a ton of cash on online PR, make sure that your products/services are something that people will actually pay for, your website is ready for the increase in traffic and you're ready for the cost involved with running the campaign correctly.
 If you have all of those bases covered, feel free to contact us about what we can do to take your company to the next level!